The best hotels in Transylvania

 Cluj-Napoca is the largest city in Transylvania (320,000 people) with a university student population that drives a genuine cultural and nightlife scene.
 It's less medieval-tourism-focused than Brasov and Sighisoara, more functional and modern.

 Pensiunea Astoria ($110) is centrally positioned.
 The city has excellent Romanian and international restaurants along Eroilor Avenue and the pedestrianized areas around Unirii Square.
-The National Museum of Transylvanian History has comprehensive context for everything you'll see at the castle sites.
+The National Museum of Transylvanian History has detailed context for everything you'll see at the castle sites.

 Cluj-Napoca Airport (CLJ) is the second international airport in Romania after Bucharest, served by Wizz Air, Ryanair, and several carriers from Western Europe.
 Using Cluj as the entry/exit point for a Transylvania trip makes geographic sense: fly in, drive clockwise through the region (Sighisoara, Brasov, Sinaia), bus back from Bucharest.